Cyberpunk 2077 CPU Scaling, What Processors Work Best?

 Cyberpunk 2077 is the most hotly-anticipated game in recent history, but it has proven to be punishing for even the most well-equipped PCs.
 We set out to test the new game with a wide range of the best CPUs on the market to determine which processors provide the best performance in a wide range of resolutions.
 We've tested AMD's Ryzen 9, 7, 5, and 3 processors across several generations, along with Intel's Core i9, i7, i5, and i3 processors as well.

-This article focuses entirely on CPU perforamnce: If you're looking for a closer look at how the game performs with a range of different GPUs, be sure to check out our in-depth Cyberpunk 2077 performance analysis.
-Thus far, our CPU testing has been with the current 1.04 patch, which brought minor performance enhancements over the original game code.
+This article focuses entirely on CPU performance: If you're looking for a closer look at how the game performs with a range of different GPUs, be sure to check out our in-depth Cyberpunk 2077 performance analysis.
+Thus far, our CPU testing has been with the current 1.04 patch, bringing minor performance enhancements over the original game code.
 However, CD Projekt Red has announced that it plans to release a new 1.05 patch for PCs soon (consoles already have the patch) with some performance enhancements, but the impact of those changes remains to be seen.

 We'll update our testing after the new patch, but except for select AMD models' performance, we don't expect huge changes to the CPU benchmark hierarchy we've created below.
-We could see slight increases in each processor's overall performance but we expect that the performance deltas between the chips, and the rankings, will remain similar.
+We could see slight increases in each processor's overall performance, but we expect that the performance deltas between the chips, and the rankings, will remain similar.
+Besides, we've already applied the 'fix' for Ryzen processors.

 Cyberpunk 2077 has certainly earned a reputation for buggy performance, and one of the most surprising errata revolves around how the game code identifies AMD's Ryzen processors.
-Resourceful redditors have discovered that the game code significantly harms performance on some AMD processors, because it apparently checks to see if your CPU uses Team Red's 2011-era Bulldozer platform and, if not, disables multi-threading.
+Resourceful redditors have discovered that the game code significantly harms performance on some AMD processors because it apparently checks to see if your CPU uses Team Red's 2011-era Bulldozer platform and, if not, disables multi-threading.

 The enthusiast community discovered an easy-to-apply patch, which you can learn about here, that corrects the issue on select AMD models.
 CD Projekt Red says that it will also include similar code in the upcoming 1.05 patch.
 However, the game developer says the patch will only address Ryzen models with six or fewer cores, and that eight, 12, and 16 core models are unaffected.
-Our testing says otherwise — we continue to see performance gains with eight-core Ryzen 5000 series processors with the fix applied, so we'll have to see how the upcoming patch addresses the eight-core models.
+Our testing says otherwise — we continue to see performance gains with eight-core Ryzen 3000 and 5000 series processors with the fix applied, so we'll have to see how the upcoming patch addresses the eight-core models.
 The remainder of the pending changes listed for the 1.05 patch don't appear to have massive implications for the game engine.

 In either case, we've included testing both with and without the patch applied for the Ryzen 3000 (Zen 2) and 5000 (Zen 3) series processors with eight or fewer cores, but we found that the patch does little to improve performance with the Ryzen 1000 (Zen) and Ryzen 2000 (Zen+) models.
-For the older Ryzen models we've found that the change introduces buggy behavior or performance regressions, so we've excluded those extra tests.
+For the older Ryzen models, we've found that the change introduces buggy behavior or performance regressions, so we've excluded those extra tests.

 With the preamble out of the way, let's see how the Cyberpunk 2077 CPU performance hierarchy stacks up.